How To Get Into Menlo School: Your Ultimate Admissions Guide

 Applying to Menlo is a personal journey as you get to reflect on how you have been performing academically and evaluate your values and goals in life.
 Your desire to get into Menlo demonstrates that you are ready to take on greater challenges.
 To become successful, you need to know what your strengths and weaknesses are to maximize your potential and improve in other areas.
 Our holistic admissions process will help take you to the next level by making sure that you are well-prepared.
 Our educational consultants will design a bespoke package that is built on your experiences, achievements, and interests.

-Menlo School Admissions Process
+The Menlo School Admissions Process

-Menlo School Application
+Menlo School Application Requirements

 Teacher Recommendations

 Students applying to middle school are required to submit recommendation letters from their current fourth or fifth-grade teacher and another from the current principal or counselor.
-Students applying to upper school should submit recommendations from current teachers in English and math as well as from the principal or counselor.
+Students applying to upper school should submit recommendations from current teachers in English and math, as well as from the principal or counselor.

 How do you get good recommendation letters?